Your first flying RC model or Drone

 How high and how far will it go?

-Up to 400 feet up and as far away as you can comfortably see it and safely control it.
+Up to 400 feet above the ground and as far away as you can comfortably see it and safely control it.
 Any more and you are breaking the rules.

 If you want to explore the limits, visit your local club or ask on-line before getting adventurous.
 Parkflyers web site is a good place to talk to like minded flyers.